kaizjen/svbuild/README.md

 - `--src, --out, --config, --verbose` is the same as `svbuild`

 - `-b, --no-build` - Don't build the project on start.

+## Limitations

+Currently, svbuild doesn't support preprocessors and source maps.
+This will probably be implemented in a next major version.

+Also note that svbuild is still in beta so it can include bugs.
+Please report all issues on Github.